punctum-im/protocol-old/PROTOCOL.md

 ### Recent changes

-- added information about embeds, message reactions, short-statuses
-- added stash requests, new API method and new required value for stashes
-- cleared up information about API method authentication
+- cleared up information about which IDs should be used when making remote requests
-- added API methods for banning, kicking and blocking and invites
-- added invites, blocks, bots and user-specific information
+- made IDs strings

 ## Keywords